h4ppyd4ys/h4ppyd4ys.github.io/_pages/cv.md

 +	ABILITY TO RAPIDLY LEARN BUSINESS CAPABILITIES OF PRODUCTS AND APPLICATIONS.
 +	EXTENSIVE EXPERIENCE WORKING WITH CROSS-FUNCTIONAL CUSTOMER AND VENDOR TEAM ENVIRONMENTS.
 +	PROVEN ABILITY TO SUCCESSFULLY DELIVER IN BOTH ON-SITE AND REMOTE ACCESS SITUATIONS.
++   DESIGN & DELIVERY OF CRITICAL BUSINESS TRANSFORMATION VALUE ADDED SERVICES

 ##  **AREAS OF EXPERTISE**

-+	Design and Delivery of **Key Business Transformation Consulting Practice Services**
 +	**Business Process Management & Optimization**– Design and delivery of a blueprint methodology and accompanying library of re-usable e-TOM compliant processes aligned to the full BSS suite of applications.
 The process focused blueprint approach significantly expedited key waterfall/agile analysis, design and testing phases.
 Extensive experience of business process optimization analysis to identify improvement opportunities.
 +	**Business Readiness** – Design and Delivery of services to support the customer in identifying operational impacts of target state solution and ensuring readiness activities are owned and implemented.
-A critical feed into go/no-go assessment criteria to ensure impacted business stakeholders are ready to transition to the new landscape.
+A critical feed into go/no-go assessment criteria to ensure impacted stakeholders are ready to transition to the new landscape.
-+	**Business Process driven sandbox development** – using business process to plan sandbox roadmap and facilitate expedited development cycles.
++	**Business Process driven sandbox development** – using business processes to plan sandbox roadmap and facilitate expedited development cycles.
-+	**Business Deployment** – Designing services to support the customer during Production Deployment rollout including Business Continuity Planning, defining detailed execution plans that incorporate migration activities.
++	**Business Deployment** – Designing services to support the customer during production deployment including business continuity planning, defining detailed execution plans that incorporate migration activities.
 Set up and execution of deployment control functions to ensure an effective and structured deployment experience.
 Post deployment stabilization support
-+	**Business parameters/configuration** –Data capture & Implementation support to configure the business capabilities on BSS products
++	**Business parameters/configuration** –Data capture and implementation support to configure the business capabilities on BSS products
 +   End to end process focused **requirements management** quality assurance.
-+   **Statement of work** contribution and **quality assurance** review
++   **Statement of work** contribution and transformation **quality assurance** reviews.
-+	Subject matter expert for **CRM, Billing, PLM, Inventory & Ordering** products at all phases of the project lifecycle
++	Subject matter expert for **CRM, Billing, PLM, Inventory & Ordering** products at all phases of the project life cycle

 ##  **TOOLS**